Physical: Asia

 Physical: Asia is a South Korean reality competition series on Netflix.
 It is a spin-off of Physical: 100 and was announced following the conclusion of the second season.
-The series featured 48 contestants from eight countries across Asia, as well as participants from Australia and Turkey, representing a broader pan-Asian and transcontinental competition.
+The series featured 48 contestants from eight countries across the Asia-Pacific.
 They competed for the title of the ideal physique and a grand prize of ₩1 billion (approximately US$700,000 as of October 2025).
 Following the announcement of Physical: Asia, the franchise's expansion continued with plans for local adaptations in other territories, including the United States and Italy.

+A spin-off of the show, “Physical: Welcome to Mongolia,” was released in the beginning of 2026, featuring Korean and Mongolian team members reunite in Mongolia for travel.

 Format

-Following the format of the original series, competitors from across Asia, all known for their well-developed physical attributes and physique, will go head-to-head in various individual and team challenges, or 'quests' of strength, balance, agility, endurance, willpower and strategy.
+Following the format of the original series, competitors from across Asia, all known for their well-developed physical attributes and physique, go head-to-head in various individual and team challenges, or 'quests' of strength, balance, agility, endurance, willpower and strategy.
 The competition is formatted like a tournament.
 After each quest, participants are eliminated until only one team remains to win a grand cash prize.

-Every participant will have a plaster cast of their torso on the set; when they are eliminated, they must destroy the cast with a sledgehammer, a signature element of the original series.
+Every participant has a plaster cast of their torso on the set; when they are eliminated, they must destroy the cast with a sledgehammer, a signature element of the original series.